Opportunities

 •

-• The Civitas Dei Fellowship: The Institute for Human Ecology at The Catholic University of America and the Thomistic Institute at the Dominican House of Studies will be hosting this year's Civitas Dei Fellowship, a competitive program for undergraduate and graduate students of all disciplines.
-The theme of the fellowship is "Friendship, Happiness and the Search for God," and it will feature lectures by Professor Russell Hittinger, Fr.
-Dominic Legge, O.P., and Professor Michael Gorman.
+• The Civitas Dei Fellowship: The Institute for Human Ecology at The Catholic University of America and the Thomistic Institute are pleased to announce the 2024 Civitas Dei Summer Fellowship: “Can War Be Just?”
+Civitas Dei is a competitive program for undergraduate and graduate students of all disciplines.
+Lectures and seminars will draw on patristic, scholastic, and contemporary perspectives.
+Students will examine a wealth of scholarly resources on just war theory and consider the application of these principles in public life.
 If accepted, students will engage in a wealth of thought and have the opportunity to critically consider the application of these ideas to both public and private life.
-The Fellowship runs from June 11-16, 2023 and will be hosted in Washington DC.
+Accepted fellows attend a fully-funded, week-long seminar in Washington, DC where, under the leadership of distinguished scholars, they engage core questions of culture and public life in light of Catholic thought.
 It is fully funded, and accepted applicants will receive travel funding, lodging, and a waived registration fee.
-The application will remain open until March 31, 2023.

 •